unnynet/unnynet-docs/docs/basic/integration_unity3d.md

 For your convenience we've recorded the [video of the integration](https://youtu.be/ajnHBpC8r5A)

-1. Download the latest version of the plugin from the [Asset Store](https://assetstore.unity.com/packages/slug/128920)
+1. Download the latest version of the plugin from the [Asset Store](https://assetstore.unity.com/packages/slug/128920).
-2. Import the UnnyNet plugin
+2. Import the UnnyNet plugin.
-3. In the Unity's Title Bar click on UnnyNet->Settings and set the your Game ID
+3. In the Unity's Title Bar click on UnnyNet->Settings and set the your Game ID.

     You can find your Game ID here:
     ![Screenshot](../img/game_id_1.jpg)